canaknesil/canaknesil.github.io/CV.md

 **School of Electrical Engineering and Computer Science**, STOCKHOLM
 **Doctoral Study in Information and Communication Technology**
 Specialization: Electronic Systems
-Title: Protection of Intellectual Property and Confidential Data from Machine Learning Based Attacks
+Title: Protection of Confidential Data on Remote FPGAs and IoT Devices from Non-Invasive Physical Attacks
 Supervisor: Prof. Elena Dubrova

 **KTH Royal Institute of Technology** *2018 – 2020*